 To learn more about me as a supervisor, follow the website link directly to my EFT Supervision page.

 Susan Thau is certified in Emotionally Focused Therapy for couples.
 Since it’s inception in 2010, Susan has been on the board of LACEFT.

 Lisa Blum, PsyD

 LACEFT Treasurer and Board of Directors, ICEEFT Certified EFT Supervisor

-Lisa is a psychologist in private practice in Pasadena and West Hollywood, where she works with both gay and straight clients in individual, couples, and family therapy.
+Li0a is a psychologist in private practice in Pasadena and West Hollywood, where she works with both gay and straight clients in individual, couples, and family therapy.
 Lisa also has a specialty in community psychology and prevention-oriented programming.
 Dr. Blum is co-founder of the EFT Resource Center, a home for EFT-informed workshops for couples and a training site for practitioners interested in developing their EFT skills.
 In collaboration with Dr. Silvina Irwin and Kristina Jackson, MFT, she is creating an EFT-based organizational intervention for team-building in business settings.

-Terry Higgins, LACEFT Outreach Chair
+Terry Higgins, PhD

 LACEFT Affiliated Supervisors

 Kathryn de Bruin, LMFT